Minecraft Gamerules Guide - All Game Rules Explained

 Individual Damage Types

-Four rules neutralize specific sources of damage:
+Four rules allow neutralizing specific sources of damage:

-| Rule | Compatibility | Damage Source |
+| Rule | Compatibility | Source of Damage |

 |---|---|---|